defold/doc/docs/en/manuals/facebook.md

 ## Creating a Facebook app

 The next step is to create a Facebook application.
-The <kbd>My Apps</kbd> menu in the corner lists your apps, and there is a choice <kbd>Add a New App</kbd>.
+The <kbd>My Apps</kbd> menu in the corner lists your apps, and there is an option to <kbd>Add a New App</kbd>.

 ![Add new app](images/facebook/add_new_app_menu.png)

 You are presented with a selection of target platforms.
 Click *basic setup* to skip the wizards.

 ::: sidenote
-Most information provided through the wizards are irrelevant when developing on Defold.
+Most information provided through the wizards is irrelevant when developing on Defold.
 In particular, you usually don't need to edit *Info.plist* or *AndroidManifest.xml* yourself.
 Defold does that work for you.
 :::

 ![Add new app platform](images/facebook/add_new_app_platform.png)